 Top 5 Apps For Disabled Travellers

 Smartphone apps are life savers!
 Bored?
 Hungry?
 Lost your way?
-Need to find a toilet?
+Need to find a rest room?
 These days we have an app for everything!
-So, we did some research and put together top 5 apps that will make travelling for the disabled travellers easier.
+So, we did some research and put together top 5 apps that will make travelling for the disabled easier.
 Take a look…

 Meant for: People with hearing disabilities